Engineers find fulfilment in federal roles

 Michael Nassar joins the department through co-op programs

 "I've always liked math and science," says Nassar.
-"In high school, I really enjoyed projects where we built a bridge, for example, and then tested how much weight you can put on before it fails.
+"In high school, I really enjoyed projects where we built a bridge, for example, and then tested how much weight you could put on before it failed.
 That's why it was natural for me to go into engineering."
 During his studies at the University of Ottawa, Nassar completed several co-op terms in various federal departments before accepting a position with PSPC.

 The projects in the government differ from one another as much as Nassar's daily tasks, so there's never a dull moment.
 "I do mainly project management right now.
 I review design documents, requests for information, as well as change orders to make adjustments to projects during construction.
 That means collaborating with project partners to confirm the change makes sense and fits our budget and schedule."

 While he's happy to venture into project management, Nassar notes that he has been able to satisfy his technical engineering interests at PSPC as well.
 "We have a centre of expertise with engineers in every specialty.
 I've sought their advice many times to address technical issues we've encountered on a project."
 For example, his team discovered that a significant number of the concrete beams in the West Memorial Building had less steel in them than expected, and he worked with the centre of expertise to find a solution to reinforce the beams.
-Through these interactions on technical matters, Nassar has gained the relevant work experience required to obtain his professional engineer's license.
+Through these interactions on technical matters, Nassar has gained the relevant work experience required to obtain his professional engineer's licence.

 According to Nassar, the compelling projects and array of engineering pathways to explore are the key benefits of a PSPC role.
 "In the private sector, you may have a chance to work on big projects, but you are usually limited to a single engineering discipline.
 At PSPC, you're involved in all aspects of the projects."